Respite for the caregiver – Sheran and Ken Lawton

 Her husband, Ken, sat nearby.
-He was also comfortable in the living room of Kevin Guest House, a place which became his home for the better part of a month while Sharon was at Roswell Park Comprehensive Cancer Center to receive her treatment.
+He was also comfortable in the living room of Kevin Guest House, a place that became his home for the better part of a month while Sheran was at Roswell Park Comprehensive Cancer Center to receive her treatment.

-“When Sharon had to come up for stem cell harvest, we went through the American Cancer society but they put us up in a hotel, not far away,” Ken said.
+“When Sheran had to come up for stem cell harvest, we went through the American Cancer Society but they put us up in a hotel, not far away,” Ken said.
 “And then we decided after being there a week, this is just a lot more homey.
 That’s what nice about it.”

 Home.
-That’s what Kevin Guest House felt like for Sharon and Ken, who live about three hours away from Buffalo in Canton, Pa.
-And while Sharon appreciated her own stay at Kevin Guest House, knowing Ken had a place to go became critical for her.
-Sharon did not want Ken at the hospital all day.
-And Ken, as Sharon’s caregiver, needed an opportunity for his own self care.
+That’s what Kevin Guest House felt like for Sheran and Ken, who live about three hours away from Buffalo in Canton, Pa.
+And while Sheran appreciated her own stay at Kevin Guest House, knowing Ken had a place to go became critical for her.
+She did not want Ken at the hospital all day.
+And Ken, as her caregiver, needed an opportunity for his own self-care.